darklife/darkriscv/README.md

 a hit ratio of only 68%), will be a requirement in order to access external memory and reduce the impact of slow SDRAMs and FLASHes.

-Unfortunately, the instruction and data caches are not working anymore for the 2-stage pipeline version and only the instruction cache is working in the 3-stage pipeline.
-The problem is probably regarding the HLT signal and/or a problem regarding the write byte enable in the cache memory.

-Both the use of the cache and a 2-phase clock does not perform well.
+Both the use of the cache and a 2-phase clock does not perform well, on the point of view of combinational timing.
 By this way, a 3-stage pipeline version is provided, in order to use a single clock phase with blockrams.

 The concept in this case is separate the pre-fetch and decode, in a way that the pre-fetch can be done entirely in the blockram side for the instruction